KaiyaFox/main-site/registration.md

 ## Help!
 I’ve lost my badge at the convention!
 What should I do?!?!

 * You will be required to head back to registration and purchase another level that you had previously purchased.
 Please clearly state that you require a reprint to staff when you arrive.
 A reprint will result in the cost of the level you had purchased prior.
 However, if you should find your badge after you have purchased a reprint, you may bring back the reprinted badge to registration and receive a refund of the reprinted badge.
 It will be destroyed and then you will receive a refund.

+## Help!!
+I've lost my swag and/or meal tickets that I received for being a Sponsor, Super Sponsor, or Poster tier attendee!
+What should I do?!?!?!

+Unfortunately, lost swag and/or meal tickets cannot be replaced.
+It is the responsibility of the attendee to ensure the security of those items.

+If the attendee has never received pieces of swag and/or meal tickets that they are entitled to, it is the attendee's responsibility to pick up those items before the con ends.
+FurSquared is not responsible for delivering these items to the attendee.
+If assistence is needed for picking up these items, please contact registration staff.

 # I've Read All This, Now Where Do I Register?